alijafarkamal/Quantum-Chess/README.md

 # ♟️ Quantum Chess

-**Quantum-enhanced chess move prediction using quantum algorithms**
+**Quantum-enhanced chess move prediction using genuine quantum circuits**

 Built for **CQHack25** - A global quantum hackathon project that demonstrates quantum computing applications in game theory and decision making.